Before I start, let me clear the air.

-And by doing this, you and I both fall in a completely different category.
+And by doing this, you and I both fall into a completely different category.

 Accept this fact.

-WARNING: This post is slightly long because there’s a lot to consider when growing your Instagram Account.
+WARNING: This post is a little longer because there’s a lot to consider when growing your Instagram Account.

 You may ask, why?

-I’ve blogged before, so I’ve had my very own website and I’ve tried my hand in quite a few things.
-Let me tell you a very important fact that definitely aided my growth in Instagram.
+I’ve blogged before, so I’ve had my very own website, and I’ve tried my hand in quite a few things.
+Let me tell you a significant fact that definitely aided my growth in Instagram.
 A niche.